-Fair value of interest rate swaps and interest rate collar
+Fair value of interest rate derivatives

-Level 2 financial instruments held by the Fund includes "Vanilla" fixed to floating interest rate swap derivatives and an interest rate collar derivative (over-the-counter derivatives).
-The fair value of these derivatives has been determined using pricing models based on discounted cash flow analysis which incorporates assumptions supported by observable market data at balance date including market expectations of future interest rates and discount rates adjusted for any specific features of the derivatives and counterparty or own credit risk.
+Level 2 financial instruments held by the Fund include fixed to floating interest rate derivatives (over-the-counter derivatives).
+The fair value of the derivatives has been determined using pricing models based on discounted cash flow analysis which incorporates assumptions supported by observable market data at balance date including market expectations of future interest rates and discount rates adjusted for any specific features of the derivatives and counterparty or own credit risk.